wentingjiang2022/mda_kuleuven/README.md

 The following resource is used to extract historical weather data from the [Open-Meteo API](https://open-meteo.com/en/docs/historical-weather-api).

+## Extracting List of Countries and Capitals

+This helps to extract a list of countries and their capitals from the provided URL: [List of Countries and Capitals](http://techslides.com/list-of-countries-and-capitals).

 # Data Sources from Eurostat

 Here are the Eurostat sources for various indicators used in the analysis: